johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Paradoxically it requires creativity to thrive in a static society -- one that explicitly suppresses creative acts.
 It requires the creativity to be less innovative than other people.

 - Replicating memes is the function for which creativity evolved.
 And that is why our species exists.

+- Contrary to Jared Diamond's argument in Guns Germs and Steel; the conditions for the beginning of infinity exist in almost every human habitation on earth.
+  Diamond think that psychology, philosophy and politics of historical events are not relevant "to the great river of history."
+  Counter argument: Why did the West win the cold war ?
+It has nothing to do with climate, minerals, flora, and diseases.
+  	  	    Mechanical theories of human history lack explanatory power and are morally wrong, as they deny the role of humans and ideas on history.
+		    Diamond says that the main reason for writting GGS was cut off racist interpretations of the fact that the West came to dominate.
+		    However the landscape did not cause the enlightenment, if anything its the landscale of our ideas that have far more powerful influence.
+		    Knowledge alone conversts landscapes into resources, humans alone who create explanatory knowledge and thus history.
+		    Ideas are the determinants of the broad sweep of history.

+- The idea that the future can be scientifically planned is one that reliably causes disaster.

+- We need the capacity to deal with unforseen and unforeseeable failures.
+For this we need a large and vibrant research community, interested in explanations and problem-solving.
+We wealth to fund it and technology to implement its discoveries.

+- The world is buzzing with plans to reduce reduction in gas emissions at almost any cost.
+Instead we ought to be thinking about how to reduce the temperature, or how to thrive at higher temeratures, efficiently and cheaply.

+-